Skip to Content

 A 1915 watercolor painting of blueberries by James Shull.

 My first wild blueberries were picked from the forest floor in Norway.
-Blueberries are the only food naturally blue in colour.
-They are also have one of the highest antioxidant health benefits in a comparison with more than 40 fresh fruits and vegetables.
+Blueberries are the only naturally blue food.
+They also have one of the highest antioxidant health benefits compared to more than 40 fresh fruits and vegetables.

 A 1914 watercolor painting of the Jumbo variety of American Cranberries by Mary Arnold.